repaper/gratis/doc/extension_board.md

 * The above values in parentheses like *(SW2)*, are not connected to the driver circuit and can be left open on non-LaunchPad projects.
-These are only provide so that all the LaunchPad pins are brought through the 20 pin connector.
+These are only provided so that all the LaunchPad pins are brought through to the 20 pin connector.
-* Active low signals are marke like /RESET
+* Active low signals are indicated with a leading solidus (slash) e.g. /RESET